hugetim/nbstata/README.md

 - `graph_format`: Graph format.
 Acceptable values are ‘png’, ‘pdf’, ‘svg’ and ‘pystata’.
 Specify the last option if you want to use `nbstata`‘s setting.
 Default is ’png’.
-- `echo`: controls the echo of commands:
+- `echo`: controls the echo of commands, with the default being ‘None’:
   - ‘True’: the kernel will echo all commands.
   - ‘False’: the kernel will not echo single-line commands.
   - ‘None’: the kernel will not echo any command.

-  Default is ‘None’.
 - `splash`: controls display of the splash message during Stata startup.
   Default is ‘False’.
 - `missing`: What should be displayed in the output of the `*%browse`